 Mock is a python library for mocks objects.
 This allows us to write isolated tests by simulating services besides using the real ones.
 Best examples are existing tests which admittedly do mocking different depending on the context.

 Tip!
 Try to mock in limited context so that individual tests don’t affect other tests.
 Use context managers instead of monkey patching imported modules.

 Updating Your Local Instance¶

 When changes are merged into the main Pontoon repository, you’ll want to update your local development instance to reflect the latest version of the site.
 You can use Git as normal to pull the latest changes, but if the changes add any new dependencies or alter the database, you’ll want to install any new libraries and run any new migrations.

 If you’re unsure what needs to be run, it’s safe to just perform all of these steps, as they don’t affect your setup if nothing has changed:

-# Pull latest code (assuming you've already checked out master). git pull origin master # Install new dependencies or update existing ones. pip install -U --force --require-hashes -r requirements.txt # Run database migrations. python manage.py migrate
+# Pull the latest code (assuming you've already checked out master). git pull origin master # Install new dependencies or update existing ones. pip2 install -U --force --require-hashes -r requirements/default.txt # Run database migrations. python manage.py migrate

 Integration with fluent¶